eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-**Where** the user provides the optional argument `--agent`,

-**When** the Ankaios CLI parses the manifest content into a state object,

-**Then** then Ankaios CLI shall overwrite the agent names in the state object, built as specified in the manifest content, with the one given by the argument.
+When the user provides the optional argument `--agent`, And the Ankaios CLI parses the manifest content into a state object, Then then Ankaios CLI shall overwrite the agent names in the state object, built as specified in the manifest content, with the one given by the argument.

 Needs:
 - impl